 HBMA was formed in 1993 by a core group of individuals who had a vision of a forum, rich in resources, to guide their collective efforts towards a highly professional image within the medical community.

-The Healthcare Billing and Management Association (HBMA), a non-profit professional trade association, is a major voice in the revenue cycle management industry in the United States.
+The Healthcare Business Management Association (HBMA), a non-profit professional trade association, is a major voice in the revenue cycle management industry in the United States.
 HBMA members collectively submit a significant percentage of all initial medical claims to the country’s governmental and commercial payors.
 Those claims not submitted by HBMA member companies are usually submitted directly by the provider.

 Although HBMA membership includes some of the nation’s largest billing companies (1,000+ employees submitting millions of claims), the typical HBMA member is a small to medium sized business employing, on average 40 – 50 individuals.
 Nearly half of HBMA members have clients in more than one state.